 As a final comment, it is important to realize that not every statement that involves positive integers requires the Principle of Mathematical Induction in its proof.
-There may be better or easier methods to prove the result; the following result provides one simple example.
+There may be better or easier methods to prove the result; the following result is one example.